 Check out our article on hip posture and neutral pelvis to learn even more.

 As you work through the following movements, keep the sensation of a neutral pelvis and engaged glutes in mind.
-That posture will help you get the most of the two drills, which will, in turn, improve your running.
+That posture will help you get the most out of the two drills, which will, in turn, improve your running.

-Next you’ll add some challenge to the position and really test your core engagement.
+Next, you'll add some challenge to the position and really test your core engagement.

 The only rule is that your low back MUST, MUST, MUST stay glued to the ground!
 This will keep your lower back safe and stable by avoiding hyperextension and compression in the spine.